glbala87/ELLA_tool/docs/manual/info-page.md

 The ANALYSIS INFO section shows some basic information about the current sample.
 If the sample was run as part of a family, information about the other family samples will also be displayed here.

+### Attachments

+Attachments may be added in the pipeline and linked in a card here.

 ## Pipeline report

 The PIPELINE REPORT section displays information from the HTS pipeline, e.g. coverage details.